-The type of chemotherapy you receive will depend on several factors:
+The type of chemotherapy you receive depends on several factors:

-Chemotherapy is usually systemic, meaning it travels throughout your entire body.
-Systemic chemo can get delivered:
+Chemotherapy is usually systemic, meaning the chemotherapy drug travels throughout your entire body.
+You may receive systemic chemo:

 Some cancers don’t respond well to systemic chemotherapy.
 In certain cases, you might need chemotherapy delivered to a specific area of your body.
 Examples include:

-The most common way to give chemotherapy is intravenously.
+The most common way to give chemotherapy is intravenously, through an IV.
 Chemotherapy can go directly into a vein through a:

 Catheters and ports are helpful if you need multiple rounds of chemotherapy.
 They avoid the need for constant needle sticks in your arm.
-Your healthcare provider may also use catheters and ports to deliver other medications.
+Your oncologist may also use catheters and ports to deliver other medications.
 These may include antibiotics or antiemetics (medications to prevent nausea and vomiting).

-The length of a chemotherapy treatment depends on the type of chemo you receive.
-It can take anywhere from a few minutes to a few hours.
+The length of chemotherapy treatment depends on the type of chemo you receive.
+A treatment session can take anywhere from a few minutes to a few hours.
 Some people need a continuous infusion, which can last several days.
-A continuous infusion might get started at the hospital or infusion center and continued at home.
+A continuous infusion might start at the hospital or infusion center and continue at home.

-Chemotherapy drugs destroy cancer cells, but they target all fast-growing cells, not just cancer cells.
-This means chemotherapy can damage other cells in your body, which may lead to side effects.
-Your skin, hair follicles and digestive tract are examples of cells that grow and multiply quickly.
+Chemotherapy drugs target all fast-growing cells, including cancer cells.
+This means chemotherapy drugs destroy cancer cells but can also damage other cells in your body, potentially causing side effects.
+Blood cells and the cells in your skin, hair follicles and digestive tract are examples of cells that grow and multiply quickly.
 That’s why some common side effects of chemotherapy occur in these areas, including:

 Talk to your care team about ways to manage the side effects of cancer treatment.

 Despite the potential side effects, chemotherapy has been an effective, reliable cancer treatment for decades.
-Chemo may cure cancer, or it can help you lead a better quality of life by reducing symptoms.
+Chemo can rid your body of cancer completely, or it can help you have a better quality of life by reducing symptoms.
 Chemotherapy can also make other treatments, such as surgery or radiation therapy, more effective.

 Many side effects of chemotherapy will go away after you stop treatment.
 Some effects of chemotherapy, though, may not show up until months or years after treatment.
 Late effects of chemo can include: